 You can make profit share trading by correctly predicting whether a company’s stock will rise or fall in value.

-If you are investing in shares, you could only profit by going long.
-However, if you decide to trade shares with derivative products, you could take advantage of falling market prices by going short.
+If you decide to trade shares with derivative products, you could take advantage of falling market prices by going short.

 How can I trade shares online?